vessels-tech/4pbot/docs/4pbot_0.1_script.md

 ### 4.0 4P News
 > **Need:** clients may be missing out on top down news from DSWD, or other happenings in the 4Ps program.
 People are currently sharing news and information on Facebook (we think), but they may benefit from a more structured way of communicating / receiving news.

+**note** we can use a google sheets zapier integration for this!
+Don't have to even worry about database or apis!

 #### 4.1 User Stories
 - "As a client, when I ask the bot for the recent news, I am presented with 3 short (twitter length) highlights on what's been happening relevant to 4Ps clients"
 - "As client, stories that are over 2 weeks old are no longer relevant or useful to me."